 Current documentations don't mention about a subclass of Range.

 Actually the Japanese one was fixed not to mention about a subclass of Range in May. http://redmine.ruby-lang.org/issues/show/1446

-Updated by marcandre (Marc-Andre Lafortune) about 10 years ago
+Updated by marcandre (Marc-Andre Lafortune) almost 11 years ago

 Thanks Ujihisa for these links.

 The fact that the doc doesn't mention the behavior for subclasses (which is true as well for String, Array, Hash, Time) doesn't change what the best behavior should be.

 Could this ticket be set back to "Open", since no change appears to have taken place and no justification for the current behavior was given?
 Thanks